microchip-pic-avr-examples/pic16f15244-spi-rs485-bridge-modbus-host-emulation-mplab-mcc/README.md

 ## Modbus Introduction

-Modbus is a serial communication protocol developed for usage with Programmable Logic Controllers (PLCs), as a method of transmitting information over serial lines between electronic devices.
-The device requesting the information is called the Modbus host and the devices supplying information are Modbus clients.
+Modbus is a serial communication protocol used with Programmable Logic Controllers (PLCs) as a method of transmitting information over serial lines between electronic devices.
+The device requesting the information is called the Modbus host, and the devices supplying information are Modbus clients.

 In a standard Modbus network, there is one host and up to 247 clients, each with a unique client address from 1 to 247.
-The host can also write information to the clients.
-The host Modbus frame includes the client address, function code, memory address, length of the expected data and CRC.
+The host can write information to the clients.
+The host Modbus frame includes the client address, function code, memory address, length of the expected data, and CRC.

 ### Sample Data Frame